 Legal CFL Betting Sites

 The Canadian Football League is a professional football league that is played entirely in the country of Canada and has been in existence since 1958 when two prior leagues merged in 1958.
-Legal CFL betting sites provide ample opportunity for fans to lay some action on each game, or on Grey Cup odds for the eventual champion, and our guide will show you how to do so.
+Legal Canada betting sites provide ample opportunity for fans to lay some action on each CFL game, or on Grey Cup odds for the eventual champion, and our guide will show you how to do so.

 Read on to discover more about how CFL betting odds work, which online sportsbooks are the most reliable and offer the best lines on Canadian Football League games, and which gambling laws are applicable in your area.

 Is It Legal To Bet On CFL Football Games?

 Yes.
 There are no federal laws on the books that prevent CFL bets from being made over the web with a sportsbook that is based in a regulated, overseas location.
 The legal online sportsbook sites we recommend in this guide are able to accept bets on CFL odds from patrons in the USA, and some serve customers in Canada as well.

 There are also several regions in the USA and Canada that feature domestic sportsbooks that accept bets on CFL games, but minimum age requirements vary.

 In 1958, the Interprovincial Rugby Football Union (1907) and the Western Interprovincial Football Union (1936), merged to create the Canadian Football League, and carried with it their lengthy tradition of awarding the Grey Cup Trophy to the top team from each year.

 There are numerous differences between Canadian and American football, and those are detailed in the following categories.

 The number of points a team is expected to win or lose by.
 The team listed in the negative is predicted to win.
 For teams to cover, victors must win by more than the spread, and losers must lose by less.